Giorgi Kaikatsishvili

 Veronika Wannack

 Hello everyone!
-I'm Veronika, a 3rd year life science engineering student at EPFL, and part of the Laidlaw Scholars Board.
-I'm a strong proponent of mitigating existential risks, of which I'm feverishly passionate about research in biosecurity and infectious disease.
+I'm Veronika, a Master's student in Electrical Engineering at EPFL, and part of the Laidlaw Scholars Board.
+Next to my degree, I'm also currently building stuff to make my life and the life of others better.
 As a Laidlaw Scholar, I did my research in the Laboratory of Digital Epidemiology on approximations of human-like crowd behavior during pandemics with AI agents, with the goal of creating an epidemiological model that can quickly and cheaply simulate dynamic crowd behavior.
-In my free time, I love to garden - I'm currently in the process of growing purple sweet potatoes native to Asia.
-I'm also currently learning oil painting, absolutely love camping whenever I can, and I'm a big fan of metal music and love to go to concerts.
+I love drawing, gardening, survival camping, and death metal concerts.
 Our goal in the Laidlaw Board is to make the program better for you (and for future cohorts)!
 So if you have any questions, complaints, compliments, or suggestions for the Laidlaw Scholars program, feel free to reach out by sending a message on here, on LinkedIn, or using this anonymous form --> https://forms.office.com/pages/responsepage.aspx?id=m1iBtASKYUmzmpVa7SUZOYAOFAGNJNdOhV2pziMDdMZURFE0SEkxVTFDSEQ2TjhXR0cwNlNSMUFKUy4u&route=shorturl

 Caroline Ho